microprediction/timemachines/timemachines/skatertools/tuning/README.md

-A skater is morally a "bound" model (i.e. fixed hyper-parameters) and ready to use.
+A skater is morally a "bound" model (i.e. fixed hyper-parameters) and ready to use without any user intervention, on any time-series.
 Any fitting, estimation or updating is the skater's internal responsibility.
+As noted elsewhere there are tools provided in this package to help make more robust yet autonomous forecasters, by means of stacking, composition and so forth.

+### Pre-skaters

 That said, it is sometimes useful to enlarge the skater concept to include hyper-parameters, as this enourages a more standardized way to expose and fit them.
 These are called pre-skaters and they admit just one additional argument - the scalar "r" parameter.
 It remains the responsibility of the pre-skater designer to ensure that the parameter space is folded into (0,1) is a somewhat sensible way.